wazuh/wazuh/README.md

 ## check_wazuh_uc.py

-Check the database for unclassified alerts:
+Check the database for unclassified alerts (checking user should be in the ossec group):
 ```
 ./wazuh-bolt-on/tools/nagios/check_wazuh_uc.py
 CRITICAL - There are 1 unclassified alerts